RTSP: The Real-Time Streaming Protocol Explained (Update)

 As an open-source technology optimized for unpredictable networks, SRT promises to displace RTSP and RTMP once widely supported.
 Encoders and media servers are still adding support for SRT, and streaming services like Facebook could very well follow.

-In a recent Wowza LinkedIn poll, SRT generated the most interest for first-mile contributions.
-The protocol is also optimized for unpredictable public networks — combining speed and reliability into a single solution.
+In a Wowza LinkedIn poll, SRT generated the most interest for first-mile contributions.
+Also, SRT is optimized for unpredictable public networks.
+It combines speed and reliability into a single solution.

 WebRTC

-WebRTC is the speediest technology available right now, delivering near-instantaneous voice and video to and from any major browser.
+The speediest technology available right now is WebRTC.
+It delivers near-instantaneous voice and video to and from any major browser.
 It’s also the only answer if simplicity is key.
 Unlike RTMP, RTSP, and SRT, WebRTC can be streamed from end to end, without additional processing.

 Using Wowza as Your RTSP Server